 Ala Kahakai National Historic Trail

-Ala Kahakai National Historic Trail is a 175-mile Hawaii Island coastal corridor with shoreline paths, lava scenery, cultural sites and ocean views.
+Ala Kahakai National Historic Trail follows 175 miles of Hawaii Island shoreline, with ancient coastal paths, lava coast scenery, cultural sites and oceanfront walking segments.

 Big Island Attraction Guide

-Find the best Big Island attractions for volcano landscapes, historic sites, scenic valleys, coastal trails, family stops and local food experiences, from Hawaii Volcanoes National Park and Mauna Kea to Waipio Valley, Pololu Valley, South Point, Hilo and the Kona Coast.
+Big Island attractions range from volcano landscapes and sacred historic sites to scenic valleys, coastal trails, family stops and local food experiences, from Hawaii Volcanoes National Park and Mauna Kea to Waipio Valley, Pololu Valley, South Point, Hilo and the Kona Coast.

 Attraction directory